WEBSITE VISITOR IP NOTIFICATIONS

 Experienced Real Estate Partition Action Attorneys Serving San Diego County

 Talkov Law’s attorneys serving San Diego County are exceptionally experienced in the area of California partition actions.
 A California partition action is a law that allows co-owners of real property to divide the property among themselves.
 The partition statutes provide a legal mechanism for co-owners to divide the property without having to go through the court system.
-The partition statutes also provide a way for co-owners to force the sale of the property if they cannot agree on how to divide it.
-The partition statutes also set out the procedures for the sale of the property and how the proceeds of the sale will be divided among the co-owners.
-The partition statutes also provide for the payment of costs associated with the sale of the property.
+The partition statutes also provide a way for co-owners to resolve disputes over the division of the property.
+The partition statutes provide that the court may order a partition of the property if the co-owners cannot agree on a division.
+The court may also order the sale of the property and the division of the proceeds among the co-owners.
+The partition statutes also provide that the court may award attorney’s fees and costs to the prevailing party in a partition action.

 Our team of partition attorneys can assist co-owners with frequently asked questions about partitions, such as: